Skip to content

 3. Apply a base layer of plaster to your surface.

-6. Build up layers for desired effect.
+6. Build up layers if you want more depth.

 Best Practices for Smooth Surfaces and Vibrant Colors